jweissman/reflex/LANGUAGE.md

 This document describes the structure of the Reflex programming language.
 (Note the "official spec" for now is just the reference implementation contained in this repository.)
+## Introduction

+Reflection is a powerful property, relating inherently to both symmetry and language or "representation".

+Reflex tries to explore some of the questions about the expressive power of reflexivity that have been posed for instance by languages like Ruby, Eiffel, Smalltalk, Self and Simula. ("Zuse" could be a name for this language!)

+A central aim is providing structured, fine-grained mechanisms for reflection.

+In particular the reflecting instruments as we conceive them:
+  - 'mirrors' for creating images (lightweight proxies/decorators/views) and illusions (structured pseudo-objects like super);
+  - 'wands' for mapping between the JS environment and back (wands "cast" between reflex and JS); some of the 'permanent' structures wands can create 'portals' and 'wormholes' for transporting things across the language barrier...
+  - 'crystals' for creating, in conjunction with mirrored objects, 'holograms' or structured systems of images/proxies;

+Some of the more mechanical elements...
+  - 'archetypes', a reflective approach to structural types, for creating new kinds in the system (i.e., something like a type but modelled objectively -- classes themselves could be an archetype)
+  - 'aspects' or traits, mixins -- only different from mixing in anonymous module in that they can be reflected on directly

 ## Guiding Principles